Choomai/The-Murk-stealer/README.md

 PASSWORD STEALER
 ---
-Stealer written on Phyton, results will be sent to Telegram bot
+Stealer written on Python, results will be sent to Telegram bot
 ***
 ### ⛔Disclaimer⛔